-Are you selling your business in 2025/26?
-If so, you could pay just 14% capital gains tax on the first £1 million of profit, thanks to Business Asset Disposal Relief (BADR).
-That is a 6 percentage point saving against the standard 20% rate for higher-rate taxpayers, and it is the lowest BADR rate ever offered.
+Are you selling your business in 2026/27?
+If so, you pay 18% capital gains tax on the first £1 million of qualifying gain, thanks to Business Asset Disposal Relief (BADR).
+That is a 2 percentage point saving against the standard 20% rate for higher-rate taxpayers.
+The BADR rate rose to 18% from 6 April 2026 (having been 14% in 2025/26 and 10% in earlier years), so the headroom is narrower than it once was, but the relief remains meaningful for qualifying owner-manager exits.

 BADR applies when you dispose of shares in a personal trading company or sell business assets as a sole trader or partnership.
 You must have owned the business and been an employee or officer for at least two years before the disposal.
 The relief is a lifetime allowance: once you have used £1 million of qualifying gains, any further gains are taxed at normal rates.
 The £1 million limit has been frozen since March 2020, so inflation has already eroded its real value.